St. Johns, Portland, Oregon: Race and culture

-In February 1910, a Hindu laborer was arrested for allegedly starting a fire at the Portland Manufacturing Plant, costing the company US$100,000 in damages.
-This heightened tensions between Caucasians and the heavily outnumbered Indian immigrants.
-White laborers felt their jobs were being compromised by low-cost labor.
-But the factory owners claimed white workers would not agree to do the jobs that the Indian workers took for lower wages.
-On March 21, 1910 a riot occurred after a white laborer threw a glass of beer at an Indian worker.
+In February 1910, a Hindu laborer was arrested for allegedly starting a fire at the Portland Manufacturing Plant, costing the company $100,000 in damages.
+This heightened tensions between Whites and the heavily outnumbered Indian immigrants.
+White laborers felt their jobs were being compromised by low-cost labor, but factory owners claimed white workers would not agree to do the jobs that the Indian workers took for lower wages.
+On March 21, 1910, a riot occurred after a white laborer threw a glass of beer at an Indian worker.
 The Oregonian reported that a mob formed almost immediately outside of the saloon.
-From there, the mob marched to the homes of the Indian immigrants, broke into their homes and threw them out to the mob.
+From there, the mob marched to the homes of the Indian immigrants, broke into their homes, and threw them out to the mob.
 In one instance, an Indian man was thrown from a two-story window.
 The fall broke his ankle.
-Others were violently beaten in the streets, placed on streetcars and sent off to Portland.
+Others were violently beaten in the streets, placed on streetcars, and sent off to Portland.
 Their homes were looted and vandalized.
 Members of the mob included prominent members of the town, including police officer G. W. Dunbar.

-St. Johns has historically been a blue collar neighborhood.
-It is known for its diverse citizens and its slowly changing appearance.
-According to 2019 estimates by the U.S. Census Bureau, St. Johns's ZIP code 97203, which is shared with other neighborhoods, is about 63% non-Hispanic white, compared with about 71% for Portland as a whole.
-It is a community containing Whites, Blacks, Hispanics, Asians, Native Americans, and Pacific Islanders and is considered to be one of the city's more diverse neighborhoods.
-With 23.5% of the residents in the 97203 zip code (which includes St. Johns and other neighborhoods in North Portland) living at or below the poverty line, the neighborhood is one of the city's poorest.
+St. Johns has historically been a blue collar neighborhood known for its diversity.
+According to 2019 estimates by the U.S. Census Bureau, St. Johns's ZIP code, 97203, which is shared with other neighborhoods, is about 63% non-Hispanic white, compared with about 71% for Portland as a whole.
+With 23.5% of the residents in the ZIP code living at or below the poverty line, the neighborhood is one of the city's poorest.

-As of the 2010s, there has been a lot of new development in Portland, and St. Johns is one of the most rapidly developing parts of Portland.
+As of the 2010s, new development has made St. Johns one of the most rapidly developing parts of Portland.
 Many of the long-time residents of North Portland struggle with displacement due to the increased cost of living.